assist-iot/assist-iot-documentation/docs/source/verticals/federated/fl_training_collector.rst

 Functionally, it operates on scalability and manageability verticals in the Assist-IoT architecture.

-More specifically the following figure depicts the place of the enabler in the ASSIST-IoT achitecture:
+More specifically the following figure provides the semantic diagam of the enabler:

 .. figure:: ./FL_Training_Collector.png
    :alt: Semantic Diagram of Fl Training Collector Enabler